-Issued as End of year reports to Year 11 & 13 in April and Years 7, 8 and 9 in June

-The content and grades included varies between Key Stages and at a minimum include Attainment grades
+Issued as End of year reports to Year 11 & 13.
+The content and grades included varies between Key Stages and at a minimum include Attainment Grades

 4. Mock Report

 Issued to Year 11 and Year 13 as soon as possible after they complete Mock examinations.
 Mock reports only contain Attainment grades based on the work produced in the Mock examinations.